Connect with us

 What is a streak?

-Because there’s no generally accepted definition of what a streak is, I started by to define the phenomenon.
+Because there’s no generally accepted definition of what a streak is, I started by trying to define the phenomenon.
 Based on input from people maintaining streaks and how streaks are described in the popular media, I suggest they have four underlying characteristics.

 First, streaks require unchanging performance and temporal parameters.
 In other words, rules, established by the streaker or others, define what it means to successfully complete the activity and the schedule for doing so.
 For example, a streak may involve completing a session of 50 pushups every calendar day.